makerdao/community/governance/polls/Smart Burn Engine Parameter Reconfiguration - August 16, 2024.md

 ---
-title: Smart Burn Engine Parameter Reconfiguration - August 16, 2024
+title: Smart Burn Engine Parameter Reconfiguration - September 16, 2024
 summary: Signal your support or opposition to reconfiguring the SBE parameters so that it will 1) use a strategy that will accumulate SKY and 2) adjust its rate of accumulation to comply with the Atlas.
 discussion_link: https://forum.makerdao.com/t/smart-burn-engine-transaction-analysis-and-parameter-reconfiguration-update-9/25078
 parameters: